Kong/docs.konghq.com/app/_hub/kong-inc/rate-limiting-advanced/how-to/_index.md

-With consumer groups, you can use the define limiting tiers and apply them across subsets of consumers of your application.
+With consumer groups, you can define rate limiting tiers and apply them to subsets of application consumers.

 You can define consumer groups as tiers, for example: